 Role and Duties of the Child Representative (2 hrs, 9 mins)

 This session is an in-depth look at the roles and responsibilities of attorneys and guardians ad litem that represent children in child welfare proceedings.
 It includes discussion of the child's legal right to participate in court proceedings and the benefits therein.
 It also explores the ethical issues facing attorneys that work in the child welfare arena.
+This session may qualify for up to 1 hour of ethics credit.

 Indian Child Welfare Act (ICWA)